 There’s a different singing technique and a teaching method for every teacher.
 Some give excellent results, while others don’t really teach anything, and others even end up harming vocal cords.

-Since opera has been around for centuries, you might think that we sing better now than they used to sing before, but that’s not the case.
+Since opera has been around for centuries, you might think that we sing better now than we used to sing before, but that’s not the case.

-The overall level of singing technique reached a golden age around the mid-20th century and has dropped significantly.
-Just ask an opera buff and they’ll tell you that opera singers nowadays are not what they used to be.
+The overall level of singing technique reached a golden age around the mid-20th century and dropped significantly.
+Just ask an opera buff, and they’ll tell you that opera singers nowadays are not what they used to be.

 There are many reasons for this, but I’ll only mention those that I need to draw a comparison with language learning:

 - Singing teachers are jealous of their method